Obstructive sleep apnea: Home oximetry and peripheral arterial tone measurement

 Home oximetry (a non-invasive method of monitoring blood oxygenation) used in concert with Peripheral Arterial Tone (PAT) technology has been approved by the FDA at-home sleep apnea diagnosis since November 2001 when Itamar Medical obtained 510(k) clearance for the Watchpat-100.
-Although PAT-based at-home sleep tests are not consider as accurate as polysomnography-based tests, their AHI or AHI-equivalent measurements are considered sufficient for coverage purposes in the United States by Medicare and private health insurance companies.
+Although PAT-based at-home sleep tests are not considered as accurate as polysomnography-based tests, their AHI or AHI-equivalent measurements are considered sufficient for coverage purposes in the United States by Medicare and private health insurance companies.

 Criteria

 According to the International Classification of Sleep Disorders, there are 4 types of criteria.
 The first one concerns sleep – excessive sleepiness, non-restorative sleep, fatigue, or insomnia.
 The second and third criteria are about respiration – waking with breath holding, gasping, or choking; snoring, breathing interruptions, or both during sleep.
-The last criterion revolved around medical issues as hypertension, coronary artery disease, stroke, heart failure, atrial fibrillation, type 2 diabetes mellitus, mood disorder, or cognitive impairment.
-Two levels of severity are distinguished: the first one is determined by polysomnography or a home sleep apnea test demonstrating five or more predominantly obstructive respiratory events per hour of sleep, and the higher levels are determined by 15 or more events.
-If the events occur fewer than five times per hour, no obstructive sleep apnea is diagnosed.
+The last criterion revolved around medical issues such as hypertension, coronary artery disease, stroke, heart failure, atrial fibrillation, type 2 diabetes mellitus, mood disorder, or cognitive impairment.
+Two levels of severity are distinguished: the first is diagnosed by polysomnography or a home sleep apnea test demonstrating five or more predominantly obstructive respiratory events per hour of sleep; 15 or more events diagnose the higher level of severity.
+If the events occur fewer than 5 times per hour, no obstructive sleep apnea is diagnosed.

 A considerable night-to-night variability further complicates the diagnosis of OSA.
 In unclear cases, multiple testing might be required to achieve an accurate diagnosis.